 Nutritional yeast is so good for you, especially if you’re a vegetarian or vegan.
 It contains vitamin B12 which is typically hard to find outside of animal sources.
 It also has tons of protein.
 1/4 cup serving of nutritional yeast has only 60 calories but 8g of protein and 3g of fiber!
 It’s basically like a healthy, savory protein powder!

 What Can You Do with Nutritional Yeast

 What can’t you do with nutritional yeast?!
 Obviously, it’s delicious sprinkled on things like popcorn but it’s also amazing in soups, stews, or sauces.
 Many people use it in vegan versions of “queso” with soaked and blended cashews.
 I love it on these vegan “cheesy” kale chips or in this creamy farro and tomato dish.
-When I was vegan, I used to mix it with couscous, salt, and almond milk for a vegan version of macaroni and cheese.
+When I was vegan, I used it in a macaroni and cheese recipe to mix it with couscous, salt, and almond milk for a vegan version of my favorite comfort food.

 Where to Buy Nutritional Yeast

 You can usually find it in the natural food section of most major grocery stores.
 Bob’s Red Mill sells it in bags and Bragg sells it in a parmesan-cheese-style shaker container.
 If you want to save a few bucks, natural food stores like Whole Foods often sell it in bulk and it’s extremely affordable if you can find it in a bulk bin!
 It doesn’t weigh very much so a quarter of a pound will last a long time!
-They also just started selling it in bags at some Trader Joe’s so keep an eye out.
+Recently I’ve been buying Trader Joe’s nutritional yeast and it’s really good!